goessner/mdmath/readme.md

   * Blank lines before and behind required.
   * Restrictions for inline formulas do not apply.
 * __Can I use math markup in blockquotes ?__
   * We can use inline and display formulas in blockquote sections.
-Starting with version 2.3.8 display formulas have to be written on a single line in blockquote sections.
-This might break only rarely some recent documents.
+  * Multiline display math expressions require leading `>` characters on each line.
+  * Multilevel blockquote sections work as expected.
 * __Can I use math markup in code blocks ?__
   * No, math markup in code blocks is shown - as expected - as markup.
 This is consistent now, but in contrast to `mdmath` versions prior to 2.0.
 * __Can I access the HTML source of the markdown file ?__